 Mid May: Finalists are notified

-June: Awards will be presented to winners at the 2014 MD&M Medical Device Tradeshow and Convention
+June 11: Awards will be presented to first, second and third place winners at the 2014 MD&M Medical Device Tradeshow and Convention

 Apply and tell us about: